If you need a Columbus overtime lawyer, this article will be helpful.

 This method is attractive to employers because it has the potential to save them a lot of money while ensuring compliance with the FLSA.

-What should I know as the employee?
+What should I know as an employee?

 Certain requirements must first be met for an employer to use this fluctuating workweek method of payment.